-

 What are the penalties for offering, facilitating or marketing unlawful gambling, and can the gambler be penalised for participating in unlawful gambling?

-The penalties that apply to the offer, provision or facilitation of the provision of, a prohibited gambling service varies between the Federal legislation and State and Territory legislation and will depend on the type of unlawful gambling service being provided or advertised (and in turn, which law has been breached).
+The penalties that apply to the offer, provision or facilitation of the provision of, a prohibited or unlicensed gambling service varies between the Federal and State and Territory legislation and will depend on the type of gambling service being provided or advertised (and in turn, which law has been breached).

-- The provision of (or the facilitation of the provision of) a prohibited interactive gambling service will attract the following penalties:
+- a) The provision of (or the facilitation of the provision of) a prohibited or unlicensed online gambling service will attract the following penalties:

-– civil offence – for an individual, up to AUD$2,475,000 per day, or up to five times that for a corporation (ie, AUD$12,375,000 per day). - The publication (or the facilitation of the publication) of marketing or advertising materials relating to a prohibited interactive gambling service will attract a fine of up to AUD$59,400 for an individual and AUD$297,000 for a corporation.
+b. civil offence – for an individual, up to AUD$2,475,000 per day, or up to five times that for a corporation (ie, AUD$12,375,000 per day). - The publication (or the facilitation of the publication) of marketing or advertising materials relating to a prohibited or unlicensed online gambling service will attract a fine of up to AUD$59,400 for an individual and AUD$297,000 for a corporation.

 Individuals

-Generally, liability is placed on the operator of a prohibited gambling service rather than the customer for the participation in such services.
-However, liability may be placed on individual users of gambling services in limited circumstances.
-For example, the gambling legislation in New South Wales and Western Australia prohibits the placement of a bet on an Australian race with an unlicensed wagering operator.
-Notwithstanding these prohibitions, it unlikely from a policy perspective that authorities will prosecute individuals under these provisions.
+Generally, liability is placed on the operator of a prohibited or unlicensed gambling service rather than an individual that uses the operator’s services.
+However, liability may be placed on individual users of prohibited or unlicensed gambling services in limited circumstances. (although it is unlikely from a policy perspective that authorities will seek to prosecute individuals under these provisions).

-- The provision of (or the facilitation of the provision of) a prohibited interactive gambling service will attract the following penalties:
+- a) The provision of (or the facilitation of the provision of) a prohibited or unlicensed online gambling service will attract the following penalties:

 -